-During the Justice Brett Kavanaugh Supreme Court nomination hearings, at least 227 demonstrators were arrested between the start of the nomination hearings on Tuesday and the end of testimony on Friday, according to the U.S. Capitol Police.
-Most of those charged this week with disorderly conduct, crowding or obstructing paid fines of \$35 or \$50.
+During the Justice Brett Kavanaugh Supreme Court nomination hearings, at least 227 demonstrators were arrested between the start of the nomination hearings through the end of testimony three days later, according to the U.S. Capitol Police.
+Most of those arrested were charged with disorderly conduct, crowding or obstructing, and paid fines of \$35 or \$50.

-than 10,600 demonstration events across the country.
+&lt;sup>3 While the US has long been home to a vibrant protest environment, demonstrations surged to new levels in 2020.
+Between 24 May and 22 August, The Armed Conflict Location & Event Data Project (ACLED) records more than 10,600 demonstration events across the country.
 Over 10,100 of these - or nearly 95% - involve peaceful protesters.
 Fewer than 570 - or approximately 5% - involve demonstrators engaging in violence.
 Well over 80% of all demonstrations are connected to the Black Lives Matter movement or the COVID-19 pandemic.
 In many local communities, protests marking Floyd's death have doubled as acts of remembrance for people like Michael Brown, Eric Garner, Freddie Gray, and Trayvon Martin - whose killing in 2012 originally sparked the BLM movement.